jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 percentiles.
-Those types of attacks are usually short duration, with large volumes50% of those attacks are less than five minutes long.However, this year, we would like to try something different: Those precision\-targeted attacks are very high volume.
+Those types of attacks are usually short duration, with large volumes50% of those attacks are less than five minutes long.
+However, this year, we would like to try something different: Those precision\-targeted attacks are very high volume.
 It is interesting to see